 You should go to this larp if you have always wanted to experience academic decadence, romance and secret societies at a fantastic castle with hidden passageways and ritual chambers.

 It is not a requirement to know the school topics to participate in the larp, and the academic levels will not be at real college levels within these topics.
-We hope that many of you are interested in exploring them at least on a basic level along with an interest and passion for the other themes of the game.
+However, we would prefer if it you are interested in delving into them, even from an amateur level.

 What is it not

 It is not a larp about bullying or direct conflict between students to any greater extent.